Oklahoma: Transportation

 Transportation in Oklahoma is generated by an anchor system of Interstate Highways, inter-city rail lines, airports, inland ports, and mass transit networks.
-Situated along an integral point in the United States Interstate network, Oklahoma contains three primary Interstate highways and four auxiliary Interstate Highways.
-In Oklahoma City, Interstate 35 intersects with Interstate 44 and Interstate 40, forming one of the most important intersections along the United States highway system.
+Situated along an integral point in the Interstate Highway system, Oklahoma contains three three primary and four auxiliary Interstate Highways.
+In Oklahoma City, Interstate 35 (I-35) intersects with I-44 and I-40, forming one of the most important intersections along the United States highway system.

 More than 12000 mi of roads make up the state's major highway skeleton, including state-operated highways, ten turnpikes or major toll roads, and the longest drivable stretch of Route 66 in the nation.
-In 2008, Interstate 44 in Oklahoma City was Oklahoma's busiest highway, with a daily traffic volume of 123,300 cars.
-In 2010, the state had the nation's third-highest number of bridges classified as structurally deficient, with nearly 5,212 bridges in disrepair, including 235 National Highway System Bridges.
+In 2008, I-44 in Oklahoma City was Oklahoma's busiest highway, with a daily traffic volume of 123,300 cars.
+In 2010, the state had the nation's third-highest number of bridges classified as structurally deficient, with nearly 5,212 bridges in disrepair, including 235 National Highway System bridges.

 Oklahoma's largest commercial airport is Will Rogers World Airport in Oklahoma City, averaging a yearly passenger count of more than 3.5 million (1.7 million boardings) in 2010.
 Tulsa International Airport, the state's second-largest commercial airport, served more than 1.3 million boardings in 2010.
 Between the two, six airlines operate in Oklahoma.
 In terms of traffic, R. L. Jones Jr. (Riverside) Airport in Tulsa is the state's busiest airport, with 335,826 takeoffs and landings in 2008.
 Oklahoma has more than 150 public-use airports.

 Oklahoma is connected to the nation's rail network via Amtrak's Heartland Flyer, its only regional passenger rail line.
-It currently stretches from Oklahoma City to Fort Worth, Texas, though lawmakers began seeking funding in early 2007 to connect the Heartland Flyer to Tulsa.
+It currently stretches from Oklahoma City to Fort Worth, Texas.
+Lawmakers began seeking funding in early 2007 to connect the Heartland Flyer to Tulsa, but nothing came of this.
+In June 2023, following studies and negotiations, Oklahoma and Kansas state officials began seeking federal approval and funding to extend the Heartland Flyer from Oklahoma City to Newton, Kansas.
+The two locations are currently connected by an Amtrak Thruway Bus route that includes a stop in Wichita, Kansas.
+In November 2023, KDOT said the service would start in 2029 if approved, but could begin sooner were the project to be fast tracked.

 Two inland ports on rivers serve Oklahoma: the Port of Muskogee and the Tulsa Port of Catoosa.
-The Tulsa Port of Catoosa is the one of the United States' most inland international ports, at head of navigation of the McClellan–Kerr Arkansas River Navigation System, which connects barge traffic from Tulsa and Muskogee to the Mississippi River.
+The Tulsa Port of Catoosa is one of the United States' most inland international ports, at head of navigation of the McClellan–Kerr Arkansas River Navigation System, which connects barge traffic from Tulsa and Muskogee to the Mississippi River.
 The port ships over two million tons of goods annually and is a designated foreign trade zone.